top of page

 Emotion

-Forms of emotion are almost endless - & some of us are more aware and feel emotion more than others (mostly a result of our upbringing).
+Forms of emotion are almost endless - & some of us are more aware and feel emotion more than others.
 But we all have them.
 Suppressed or not...
-Fear, anxiety, anger, sadness, happiness... and innumerable other descriptions & variables.
+Fear, anxiety, anger, sadness, happiness... and innumerable other descriptions & variables in between.

 But emotion is not just an “intangible feeling”.
 Molecules of emotion are produced & flush throughout the body, affecting every cell (Candace B Pert, PhD), including sensitising nerves & increasing muscle tension.

 You may have experienced pain increasing when you were angry or scared.
-But did you know that the same occurs even when emotions such as fear and anger are suppressed (“stiff upper lip”, "boys don't cry", "girls shouldn't be angry", etc)?
-The same emotional molecular/chemical response happens, but just without your conscious awareness.
-Emotion, suppressed, subconscious or not, affects pain.
-Particularly with longer-term pain, the emotional centre of the brain and pain are highly interrelated.
+But did you know that the same occurs even when emotions such as fear and anger are suppressed (from habits learned in childhood, such as maintaining a “stiff upper lip”, "boys musn't cry", "girls mustn't show anger", etc)?
+The same emotional molecular/chemical response still happens, but just without your conscious awareness.
+Emotions, suppressed, subconscious or not, affect pain.
+Particularly with longer-term pain, the emotional centres of the brain and pain are highly interrelated.

 Threat Level, Stress & Pain